NicoRouger/ArduStick/README.md

 Tests and assembly are ongoing!

-This was done as a way to get hands on experience with some tools, such as KiCad (schematics, layout), 0805 SMD soldering, 8bit PIC microcontroller, which is added in a *dual core* approach to keep the Arduboy clone in its basic format but with added functions.
+This was done as a way to get hands on experience with some tools, such as KiCad (schematics, layout), 0805 SMD soldering, 8bit PIC microcontroller, which is added in a **dual core** approach to keep the Arduboy clone in its basic format but with added functions.

-The main purpose is also to build myself a DIY Arduboy FX clone in an arcarde bartop format, with full scale arcade stick and buttons.
+The main purpose is also to build myself a DIY Arduboy FX clone in an **arcarde bartop format**, with full scale arcade stick and buttons.

 This was also an occasion to add some functionnalities and changes to the original - see below - mostly